 I do not believe God is instructing us to attack the religious systems at this time.
 But there shall come a day in God’s will when the wickedness done in the earth shall be judged.

 Let the saints rejoice in this honor and sing for joy on their beds.
 May the praise of God be in their mouths and a double-edged sword in their hands, to inflict vengeance on the nations and punishment on the peoples, to bind their kings with fetters, their nobles with shackles of iron, to carry out the sentence written against them.
 This is the glory of all his saints.
-(Psalms 149:5-8)
+(Psalm 149:5-8)

 I believe the expression “on their beds” is significant.
-It tells us that we are to rest in God, when it is time for vengeance on the wickedness in the earth, and let Him do the work.
+It tells us that we are to rest in God when it is time for vengeance on the wickedness in the earth, and let Him do the work.
 We do the judging, and the angels carry out the sentences.

 Give her as much torture and grief as the glory and luxury she gave herself.
 In her heart she boasts, “I sit as queen; I am not a widow, and I will never mourn.”
-(Psalms 18:7)
+(Psalm 18:7)